woodstone121/DeepCore/_posts/2017-04-26-Creating_Synthetic_Clouds.md

 NOTE: The following code was exported from a
 [Jupyter Notebook](https://github.com/DigitalGlobe/DeepCore/blob/master/assets/notebooks/clouds/Synthetic%20Clouds.ipynb) (python 3.4.3)
-[using nbconvert](http://briancaffey.github.io/2016/03/14/ipynb-with-jekyll.html), so be careful of `Jupyter Notebook` specifices such as `%matplotlib inline` and semicolons to supress output, which may cause issues outside of Jupyter Notebook.
+[using nbconvert](http://briancaffey.github.io/2016/03/14/ipynb-with-jekyll.html), so be careful of Jupyter/IPython specifics such as `%matplotlib inline` and semicolons to supress output.
+These details improve the appearance of the notebook, but they might cause issues outside of Jupyter Notebook.

 {% highlight python %}